gaidardzhiev/sbpm/readme.md

 `./sbpm.sh get-bin cross-compiler`

-This command fetches a binary cross-compilation toolchain built from:
+This command fetches a binary cross compilation toolchain built from:
 - musl 1.2.5
 - Linux 6.8
 - GCC 11.2.0
 - Binutils 2.33.1

-providing a solid foundation for cross-compiling C projects on multiple architectures.
+providing a solid foundation for cross compiling C projects on multiple architectures.

 - **Linux Kernel Compilation**
 Leveraging its toolchain management, SBPM is capable of building the Linux kernel from source.
 This demonstrates its ability to handle large, intricate projects with specific compilation requirements, providing a streamlined process for kernel development and customization.